Student Conduct Staff/Faculty Resources

 • Failing grade or reduced final grade for the course.

-After meeting with the student, you will need to complete the Academic Dishonesty Form/Faculty Scholastic Dishonesty Report Form so that we may notify the students of their rights to appeal or proceed to a full hearing.
+After meeting with the student, you will need to complete the online Academic Dishonesty Form so that we can notify the students of their rights to appeal or proceed to a full hearing.

-If a student contests the charges, the incident should be referred to the Office of Student Conduct and Intervention for further action.
+If a student contests the charges and/or does not agree with your finding, the incident should be referred to the Office of Student Conduct and Intervention for further action.
 You may refer the instance of misconduct to our office at any point at which you prefer a third party to review the case or would like some guidance on how to proceed.

 Appeals